 Ingredients

-- 1-2 eggs (I suggest getting free range, organic ones, preferably from a hen near you)
+* 1-2 eggs (I suggest getting pasture-raised eggs, preferably from a hen near you)

 Directions